|about us | conferences | links | contact | home|

 Despite the significant hurdles energy issues have begun to take center stage in the reality of an increasing number of cities and towns around the world.
 The leaders of these pioneering communities realize that because of the central significance of cities in national economies, and their utter dependence on relatively short-term fossil fuel supplies — and the devastating effect of their burning on human health the global climate — the speed and magnitude in which renewable energy strategies are being introduced will be of crucial importance to the future of global civilization and local cultural settings alike.
 As socially, politically, economically and culturally significant settings cities face increasingly intense local action, in their communities’ search for improvement of the local environment, and in a rising movement to combat global warming well before that time.
 Business, industry, science, technology and governments are being challenged to respond and deliver solutions.
 It is here where a growing number of new urban action and development initiatives are being readied to link local agendas and national frameworks to international challenges and resources.

-civilization are unprecedented.
-As long as the current
+unprecedented.
+As long as the current path is pursued

 there is the dilemma of a massive investment in obsolete

 infrastructures, since any urban area or long-term urban